1. In the 1970s, our products got their familiar red-and-white-striped packaging.

 The quality of wool is determined by its fibre diameter, crimp, yield, colour, and staple strength.
 Fibre diameter is the single most important wool characteristic determining quality and price.

 Global wool production is approximately 1.3 million tonnes per year, of which 60% goes into apparel.
 Australia is the leading producer of wool which is mostly from Merino sheep.
 New Zealand is the second-largest producer of wool, and the largest producer of crossbred wool.

 Facts about wool 6:

 In addition to clothing, wool has been used for blankets, horse rugs, saddle cloths, carpeting, felt, wool insulation and upholstery.
-Wool felt covers piano hammers, and it is used to absorb odors and noise in heavy machinery and stereo speakers.
+Wool felt covers piano hammers, and it is used to absorb odours and noise in heavy machinery and stereo speakers.

 Facts about wool 7:

 United States sheep producers market wool with private or cooperative wool warehouses, but wool pools are common in many states.
 In some cases, wool is pooled in a local market area, but sold through a wool warehouse.